Skip to content

 Guidelines

-The daphne developer should consider the following files for adding a new scheduling technique
+The DAPHNE developer should consider the following files for adding a new scheduling technique:

 1. src/runtime/local/vectorized/LoadPartitioning.h